 Before season three, a promotional short was filmed with Yvonne Craig as Batgirl and Tim Herbert as Killer Moth.
 The short was convincing enough for ABC to pick up Batman for another year with the thought being that Batgirl would attract more female viewers.

-ABC initially ordered the series for the 1966-67 TV season.
-However finding themselves in desperate need of programming, the network decided to add the show as a mid-season replacement in January 1966.
+ABC initially ordered the series for the 1966 to 1967 season.
+However, finding themselves in desperate need of programming, the network decided to add the show as a mid season replacement in January 1966.

 Contrary to some belief, Neil Hamilton is not related to John Hamilton, who played Perry White on Adventures of Superman (1952).
 In the comics, Comissioner Gordon and Perry White were often seen as counterparts in the respective Batman and Superman supporting characters.

 Lyle Waggoner worked for producer Douglas S. Cramer during their stint on ABC's Wonder Woman (1975).
 Show producer Cramer was aware of Waggoner not just from his work on the The Carol Burnett Show (1967), but also from Batman.
 Cramer was also a producer on ABC's Batman show in the 1960s, ten years before ABC's Wonder Woman.
 Waggoner had auditioned for him and his production team for the role of the Caped Crusader, and had lost out to Adam West circa 1965 and 1966 when they were casting the show.

 This series was the only piece of Batman media co-creator Bill Finger received official credit for during his lifetime.
 Finger passed away on January 18, 1974.
 He finally received retroactive credit when the Finger family appealed DC Comics to cite him as the creator of Batman, becoming effective in 2015 with Batman and Robin Eternal #3 and Batman: Arkham Knight Genesis #3; both released in 2015.
 The credit now reads as 'Batman created by Bob Kane with Bill Finger'.